danialfarid/ng-file-upload/README.md

 ]
 }
 ```
-The [demo](https://angular-file-upload.appspot.com/) page provide a helper tool to generate the policy and signature from you from the json policy document. **Note**: Please use https protocol to access demo page if you are using this tool to genenrate signature and policy to protect your aws secret key which should never be shared.
+The [demo](https://angular-file-upload.appspot.com/) page provide a helper tool to generate the policy and signature from you from the json policy document. **Note**: Please use https protocol to access demo page if you are using this tool to generate signature and policy to protect your aws secret key which should never be shared.

 Make sure that you provide upload and CORS post to your bucket at AWS -> S3 -> bucket name -> Properties -> Edit bucket policy and Edit CORS Configuration.
 Samples of these two files:
 ```